reshamas/reshamas.github.io/_posts/2021-03-06-2021-state-of-pyladies.md

 If you have any questions, you can inquire on the PyLadies Slack.

+## PyLadies Organizers Around the World
+Here is a Twitter list of [PyLadies Organizers] that you can subscribe to.

 ## About the Author
 Reshama Shaikh has been an organizer for the New York City chapter for the past 4 years, which is the third largest PyLadies chapter.
 She is a statistician who enjoys exploring data, creating data visualizations, and working with Python and plotly.